Joylei/riot-format/README.md

 ## usage

-### use format as global method, so that you can use it with riot or without riot.
+### use format as global method, so that you can use it with riot or without riot

 ```js
 import { format } from 'riot-format';